 “To Teach Who Christ Is” is an archdiocesan-wide pledge campaign that focuses on strengthening parishes, benefiting Catholic education and enhancing faith formation.
 At OLW, the five-year campaign began in 2015.
 Parishes retained 60% of all funds they raised for their local needs and shared the remaining 40% with other parishes and ministries throughout the Archdiocese.
 Each parish submitted a case study identifying areas of improvement specific to their parish.
 The two specific areas identified for Our Lady of the Wayside were Church renovations and replacement of the elementary and middle school windows.

 OLW raised $2,602,232 in pledges, keeping $1,561,339.
 The parish used 59% of those retained funds to refurbish the Church in 2018.
 The remaining funds are being used for the elementary school window replacement project.
 To date, the parish has received $594,882 in unused pledges.
 Canceled pledges amount to $494,846 and unfulfilled pledges are $47,714.
 The Parish Finance Council prayerfully hopes that parishioners who either let their original pledges lapse or canceled them, will reconsider and fulfill their commitment.
 Any shortages will have to come from parish savings.

-To see more photos of the window installation, click HERE.Tags: #olwparish, #olwschool, #olwschoolwindows, #schoolwindows, #toteachwhochristis
+To see additional photos of the school windows installation project, visit our photo gallery by clicking HERE.Tags: #olwparish, #olwschool, #olwschoolwindows, #schoolwindows, #toteachwhochristis